Consensys/quorum-kubernetes/README.md

 #### Monitoring
 As always please ensure you have sufficient monitoring and alerting setup.

-Besu publishes metrics to [Prometheus](https://prometheus.io/) and metrics can be configured using the [kubernetes scraper config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config).
+Besu & GoQuorum publish metrics to [Prometheus](https://prometheus.io/) and metrics can be configured using the [kubernetes scraper config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config).

-Besu also has a custom Grafana [dashboard](https://grafana.com/grafana/dashboards/10273) to make monitoring of the nodes easier.
+Besu & GoQuorum also have a custom Grafana [dashboards](https://grafana.com/orgs/pegasyseng) to make monitoring of the nodes easier.

 For ease of use, the kubectl & helm examples included have both installed and included as part of the setup.
 Please configure the kubernetes scraper and grafana security to suit your requirements, grafana supports multiple options that can be configured using env vars

-We also have [example ingress controller config rules](deprecated/helm/ingress/), should you want to use a setup that makes use of ingress controllers.
+We also have [example ingress controller config rules](./ingress/), should you want to use a setup that makes use of ingress controllers.

 #### Logging
 Node logs can be [configured](https://besu.hyperledger.org/en/latest/HowTo/Troubleshoot/Logging/#advanced-custom-logging) to suit your environment.
 For example, if you would like to log to file and then have parsed via logstash into an ELK cluster, please follow out documentation.